 The autumn’s a busy time for public holidays in Malaga.
 The month starts with a day off and then there are 2 at the beginning of December:

-Heads-up for December – Thursday 6 December and Saturday 8 December are both public holidays.
+Heads-up for December – Tuesday 6 December and Thursday 8 December are both public holidays.